Tesla Model S side panels, strong but light. Source: Flickr

 All Automakers Are Dividend Payers

-For example, General Motors, Ford Motor, Toyota, Porsche Automobil Holding SE, Volkswagen, and even BYD Company Limited from China, just to name a few, are returning cash to shareholders, meaning that they are all dividend-paying auto manufacturers.
+For example, General Motors, Ford Motor, Toyota, Porsche Automobil Holding SE, Volkswagen, and even BYD Company Limited from China, to name a few, are returning cash to shareholders.
+In other words, they are all dividend-paying auto manufacturers.

 Therefore, why not Tesla?

-As most automakers or car companies pay cash dividends, that means being an auto manufacturer can be an extremely profitable undertaking.
+Most automakers and car companies make huge profits and generate decent cash flows.
+Therefore, being an auto manufacturer can be an extremely profitable undertaking.

-For example, in Tesla’s case, a sizeable capital outlay was only applied during the initial setup of the company.
+For example, in Tesla’s case, a sizeable capital outlay was only applied during the company’s initial setup.

-Once that initial phase has passed, the company will benefit immensely from these investments in the following years and be able to retain most of the profit produced by the businesses, just like what happens to Tesla now.
+Once that initial setup has passed, the company will benefit immensely from these investments in the following years and retain most of the profit produced by the businesses, just like what happens to Tesla now.

-Here is a table that shows the 3-year retained earnings of Tesla from 2020 to 2022:
+Here is a table that shows the 4-year retained earnings of Tesla from 2020 to 2023:

 Tesla’s Retained Earnings As At The End Of The Financial Year

-As shown in the table above, Tesla’s retained earnings soared to a massive $13 billion as of 2022 Q4, a rise of 40X from the previous year.
+As shown in the table above, Tesla’s retained earnings soared to $20 billion as of 2023, a jump of 2X from the previous year and over 10X from 2021.

-While it is also true that most automakers have been investing for expansion even years into the business, they are doing so and at the same time still being able to distribute cash to shareholders indicates that their businesses have been profitable enough for both expansions and capital return to shareholders.
+While it is also true that most automakers invest for expansion after years into the business, they do so, and at the same time, still being able to distribute cash to shareholders indicates that their businesses are profitable enough for both expansions and capital returns to shareholders.

-Therefore, car-making can be an extremely profitable business, and thus, the case for a cash dividend coming from Tesla should easily be playing out in the near future.
+Therefore, car-making is a profitable business and is no exception for Tesla.
+In short, the case for a cash dividend from Tesla should easily play out in the near future.

 Growing EV Sales And Market Share

-Another reason that Tesla may soon be joining the cash dividend-paying bandwagon is the continuous growth of the company’s EV sales and rising market share.
+Another reason Tesla may soon join the cash dividend-paying club is the consistent growth of the company’s EV sales and rising market share.

-As shown in the chart above, Tesla’s EV delivery has been continuously growing and reached record milestones every year.
+As shown in the chart above, Tesla’s EV sales have significantly grown and reached record milestones every year.
+In addition, Tesla’s delivery may rise to 2.5 million units in 2024, indicating the company’s potential growth.

-While Tesla’s EV deliveries may reach nearly 2 million units in 2023, this figure represents less than half of the vehicle sales of its peers such as Ford Motor and GM.
+While Tesla may deliver a sizable number of cars, this figure represents less than half of its peers’ vehicle sales, such as Ford Motor and GM.

 You can check out Ford Motor and GM’s vehicle sales figures here: Ford Motor Vehicle Sales and GM Vehicle Sales.

-Imagine what Tesla will be making when it is selling a minimum of 4 million vehicles every year which is what Ford and GM have been selling for years.
+Imagine what Tesla will be like when it sells a minimum of 5 million vehicles yearly, which Ford and GM have been selling for years.

-As Tesla is at the forefront of EV technology, its EV sales and market share will only further expand in the future.
+As Tesla is at the forefront of EV technology, its EV sales and market share will only increase.

-Mind you, we have not even touched on the energy segment of Tesla which also may grow due to the world’s transition to green energy.
+Mind you, we have not even touched on Tesla’s energy segment, which is expected to grow due to the world’s transition to green energy.

-Therefore, the case for a cash dividend coming from Tesla is getting even stronger considering what lies ahead for the company in the future.
+Therefore, the case for a cash dividend from Tesla is getting even stronger, considering what lies ahead for the company.

 Rising Revenue Across All Segments